Who are the patients who most frequently utilize In Motion Dentists?

 What treatment will I receive during my visit?

 At your initial visit, we will review your medical history, medications and discuss your needs/desires to improve your dental health.
 This is the most important part of the exam.
 You will receive a comprehensive exam which may involve taking x-rays and/or photographs.
-We will provide you with our recommendations on what dental treatment is best for you, keeping in mind health, safety, and your dental needs/desires.
+We will provide you with our recommendations on what dental treatment is suited for you, keeping in mind health, safety, and your dental needs/desires.
 Before leaving we will strive to answer all your questions and concerns as thoroughly as possible.

 Will I have dental treatment during my initial visit?

 The purpose of our initial visit is to obtain the necessary information (medical history, medications, dental history, current dental health status of the patient) to improve your overall oral health.
 We also have the ability to resolve urgent matters at the initial visit.
 A comprehensive exam allows us to fully understand your dental needs and concerns.
 If we can do procedures safely in the home, or facility we will do so.
 We have portable dental equipment for that purpose.

 Will I have a cleaning during my initial visit?

 Due to the need for a comprehensive exam and review of your medical history prior to beginning any treatment, we often do not schedule cleanings for the initial visit.
 Time is also a factor in this decision since knowing what type of cleaning you need and how long the cleaning will take is not known until we have seen you first.
 At the initial visit, we will discuss the type of cleaning you need and options for receiving this cleaning.

 The average initial exam appointment, including the exam and x-rays takes approximately one hour.
 However, your dentist will spend as much time with you as necessary to ensure that all your questions or concerns have been addressed.

 Do you take x-rays during the visit?